AdarshDalvi/Style-Store/README.md

    - Set up Strapi and create content types for managing products and additional data.
 4. Configure the frontend:
    - Modify configuration files to connect the frontend with the Strapi API.
-5. Start the development server: Run `npm start`.
+5. Start the development server: Run `npm run dev`.
 6. Access the website by opening a web browser and navigating to the provided URL.

 ## Future Improvements